ci-for-research/self-hosted-runners/ubuntu-virtualbox/README.md

 ## Server side configuration

-1. Create a new virtual machine in VirtualBox, accepting the wizard's default settings.
+1. Create a new virtual machine in VirtualBox.
+It's recommended to give it at least 4 GB memory, 2 CPUs, and 20 GB disk space (dynamically allocated).
 1. For the new virtual machine, go to _Settings_ > _Storage_, then under _IDE controller_ select the item marked _Empty_.
 Then click the icon to load something into the virtual optical disk, then select the Ubuntu iso file.
-1. For the new virtual machine, go to _Settings_ > _Network_, select the _Adapter 1_ tab, then use the _Attached to_ dropdown menu to select _Bridged Adapter_.
+1. For the new virtual machine, go to _Settings_ > _Network_
+    1. On the _Adapter 1_ tab,
+        - make sure that the _Enable Network Adapter_ checkbox is checked
+        - set the _Attached to_ dropdown menu to _Bridged Adapter_.
+    1. On the _Adapter 2_ tab,
+        - make sure that the _Enable Network Adapter_ checkbox is checked
+        - set the _Attached to_ dropdown menu to _NAT_
 1. Start the Virtual Machine for the first time.
 1. In Ubuntu's install wizard, call the user ``tester``
 1. In Ubuntu's install wizard, set the user's password to ``password``